Deportes Tolima: 2007–2009

 For the 2007 season Deportes Tolima signed important players like defenders Nicolás Ayr and Javier Arizala, strikers Gustavo Savoia and Jorge Perlaza, and midfielder Jésus Sinisterra.
 Tolima also got a new coach, Jaime de la Pava.
 Since Tolima finished second in the 2006 overall table, they qualified for the 2007 Copa Libertadores.
-They began their campaign in the tournament by defeating Deportivo Táchira on aggregate in the first stage, which qualified the club to the group stage with Grêmio, Cerro Porteño and the team that beat Tolima in the 2006 Finalizacion finals, Cúcuta Deportivo.
-Tolima finished third in the group stage and was eliminated after losing to Cucuta Deportivo at home.
+They began their campaign in the tournament by defeating Deportivo Táchira on aggregate in the first stage, which qualified the club to the group stage with Grêmio, Cerro Porteño and the team that beat Tolima in the 2006 Finalización finals, Cúcuta Deportivo.
+Tolima finished third in the group stage and was eliminated after losing to Cúcuta Deportivo at home on the final matchday.
 In the Apertura tournament, Tolima finished in 12th position, missing out on the playoffs.
-Shortly after, Jaime de la Pava left his post, citing the failure to qualify to the Liberadores knockout stages and missing out on the playoffs as his reasoning.
+Shortly after, Jaime de la Pava left his post, citing the failure to qualify to the Libertadores knockout stages and missing out on the playoffs as his reasoning.

-Fot the 2007 Finalizacion, Jaime de la Pava was replaced by long-time assistant manager Hernán Torres.
+For the 2007 Finalización, Jaime de la Pava was replaced by long-time assistant manager Hernán Torres.
 Tolima qualified to the playoffs as the fourth seed, but failed to reach the finals, finishing third in the group.
 In the 2008 Apertura, Tolima had a terrible campaign, finishing last in the table, which included heavy losses to Boyaca Chico (7–2) and Independiente Medellin (4–1).
 This was mainly due to the departures of forwards Jorge Horacio Serna and Darwin Quintero.
-Despite the terrible campaign, the board decided to keep Torres for the 2008 Finalizacion, where they had a much better campaign, finishing as the first seed in the regular season and qualifying for the playoffs.
-In the playoffs, Tolima were expected to make the finals after leading the table with four out of six games player, but in the fifth game, La Equidad won, effectively crushing the Pijao's hopes of making the finals, since Medellin and Nacional had tied.
-Although Tolima later beat finalists Medellin 4–1 in the last matchday, it was useless but still gave the Tolima fans a chance to celebrate a big victory over one of the best teams in the league, and more support for manager Torres as the beginning of a new era.
+Despite the terrible campaign, the board decided to keep Torres for the 2008 Finalización, where they had a much better campaign, finishing as the first seed in the regular season and qualifying for the playoffs.
+In the playoffs, Deportes Tolima struggled in their group, getting seven points in their first four matches, and reaching the fifth game with the need to beat La Equidad in order to retain a chance to advance to the finals.
+However, a 2–0 loss in Bogotá effectively crushed the Pijao's hopes of making the finals, since Medellín and Nacional had tied in their match, result that qualified the former side for the finals with one match in hand.
+Although Tolima later beat finalists Independiente Medellín 4–1 on the last matchday, it was useless but still gave the Tolima fans a chance to celebrate a big victory over one of the best teams in the league, and more support for manager Torres as the beginning of a new era.

 For the 2009 Apertura, Tolima finished first in the table again and qualified for the playoffs.
-In the playoffs however, the team was inconsistent and struggles to score, eventually missing out on the finals again.
-In the 2009 Finalizacion Tolima finished fifth and qualified for the playoffs, but finished last in their group.
-In the annual table, Tolima finished second, but only qualified for the Copa Sudamericana because the third placed team, Medellin, won the Finalizacion and took the Libertadores spot.
+In the playoffs however, the team was inconsistent and struggled to score, eventually missing out on the finals again.
+In the 2009 Finalización Tolima finished fifth and qualified for the playoffs, but finished last in their group.
+In the overall table of the season Tolima finished second, but only qualified for the Copa Sudamericana since the Finalización champions were Independiente Medellín, who had placed third and took the last Libertadores spot by winning the league title.